Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 The Contribution Margin is a key performance indicator in Business Studies that provides information on how much a company contributes to covering costs and generating a profit.
 In this article, the concept of contribution margin is explained in detail, its calculation methods are presented and the importance of this key figure for entrepreneurial activity is highlighted.

-Contribution Margin Definition: What is the Contribution Margin?
+Definition: What is the Contribution Margin?

+The contribution margin is a key business figure that indicates how much a company contributes to covering fixed costs and making a profit by selling its products or services.
+It is calculated by deducting the variable costs from the sales revenue generated.
 The contribution margin is an important tool in cost and performance accounting, as it makes it possible to assess the profitability of individual products or services.
 A positive contribution margin means that the product or service not only covers the variable costs, but also contributes to covering the fixed costs.
 A negative contribution margin indicates that the product or service does not even cover the variable costs and is therefore not profitable.

 In summary, the contribution margin provides valuable insights into the financial health of a company and supports decision-making regarding product portfolio, pricing strategies and cost efficiency.